hphilpotts/Pokegotchi-Backend-Project-4-General-Assembly-SEI-66/README.md

 ## Getting started & Install:

 <!-- TODO : find login details and add! -->
-To get started, please feel free to sign in as: // or sign up (your real email is not required!).
+To get started, please feel free to sign in as: `test or sign up (your real email is not required!).

 To contribute, please fork and clone the Frontend and Backend repositories respectively as above, running `npm install` in each respository in order to install required dependencies.
 Alternatively, please see `package.json` for a list of required dependencies.